 Awards under the Amended Plan will be subject to mandatory, equitable, anti-dilution adjustments by the Compensation Committee as described in the Amended Plan, including to all terms and conditions of such awards, for certain corporate events or transactions including a stock dividend, extraordinary cash dividend, stock split, share combination, recapitalization or other general distribution of Common Stock or other securities to holders of Common Stock, or other change in the capital structure of the Company.
 Also, in the event of these corporate events or transactions, underwater stock options and stock appreciation rights may be cancelled without payment under certain circumstances as described in the Amended Plan.
-Dividends or dividend equivalents on restricted stock or RSU award will be deferred until and paid contingent upon the vesting or earning of such awards.
-Stock options and stock appreciation rights may not provide for any dividends or dividend equivalents.
+Dividends or dividend equivalents on all awards under the Amended Plan (other than stock options and stock appreciation rights) will be deferred until and paid contingent upon the vesting or earning of such awards (including restricted stock, RSUs and performance-based awards).
+Stock options and stock appreciation rights may not provide for any dividends or dividend equivalents at all.